snozbot/fungus/Assets/Fungus/Docs/_2_pages.md

 =============================

 The [Page](@ref Fungus.Page) component defines an area where the story textbox will appear on screen.

-- A Page can display title text, say text and a list of options.
+- The Page can display title text, say text and a list of options.
-- Only one page is ever active at a time.
+- The Page automatically hides when there is no remaining story text or options to display.
-- The active Page automatically hides when there is no remaining story text or options to display.
+- The appearance of the text in the Page is controlled via the active [PageStyle](@ref Fungus.PageStyle) object.

 # How do I add a Page to a Room?